What is the Difference Between Investment Loans and Grants?

-If you are a new business seeking finance, you will be keen to explore the different avenues available.
+If you are a new business seeking finance, you will be keen to explore the different avenues available to prospective borrowers.
 It costs money to start a business, and your early financial choices could affect how you run your business for years to come.

 Although the two words are used interchangeably, there is a distinct difference between funding and financing.
 Funding is money provided by a company or government for a specific purpose, whereas financing is the process of receiving capital that you will eventually have to pay back, such as a commercial loan or investment loan.